CommunityToolkit/WindowsCommunityToolkit/docs/controls/OrbitView.md

 ### MinItemSize
 MinItemSize specifies the minimum size for items

-> Note: for this property to work, the data context of each item has to be a `SpaceViewItem` and Diameter property set between 0 and 1
+> Note: for this property to work, the data context of each item has to be a `OrbitViewItem` and Diameter property set between 0 and 1

 ### MaxItemSize
 MinItemSize specifies the maximum size for items

-> Note: for this property to work, the data context of each item has to be a `SpaceViewItem` and Diameter property set between 0 and 1
+> Note: for this property to work, the data context of each item has to be a `OrbitViewItem` and Diameter property set between 0 and 1

-## SpaceView Events
+## OrbitView Events

-### ItemClicked
+### ItemInvoked
-Event is raised when item is clicked
+Event is raised when item is invoked with mouse or keyboard/controller

 > Note: `IsItemClickedEnabled` should be true for this event to work

-## SpaceViewItem
+## OrbitViewItem
-SpaceViewItem is a helper class used for specifying size and distance of each item of the `SpaceView`.
-To work properly, the `ItemSource` of the `SpaceView` should be set to en *IEnumerable< SpaceViewItem >*.
-Objects extending SpaceViewItem will also work.
-Alternatively, SpaceViewItem has the `Item` object property that can be used to store additional objects and properties.
+OrbitViewItem is a helper class used for specifying size and distance of each item of the `OrbitView`.
+To work properly, the `ItemSource` of the `OrbitView` should be set to en *IEnumerable< OrbitViewItem >*.
+Objects extending OrbitViewItem will also work.
+Alternatively, OrbitViewItem has the `Item` object property that can be used to store additional objects and properties.

 ### Diameter
 A double value between 0 and 1, 0 indicating `MinItemSize` and 1 indicating `MaxItemSize`